cmsc389T-spring22/Team7/Projects/P3/README.md

 #### Test Description
 This test first adds a Pacman to Location (1, 0), and then moves Pacman with move() method.
 It then checks to make sure that the Pacman is not at Location (1, 0) anymore.

+### is_ghost_in_range()
+#### Method Description
+Inside the components of Pacman, we want to locate if there are any ghosts +1 coordinate point around him.
+If the ghost is 1+ coordinate point away, then the ghost can attack pacman and return the true.
+If the ghost is not +1 coordinate point away from him, then pacman cannot be attacked because the ghost is not close enough so we return false.
+There are also checks for Null data.
+#### Test Description
+The first test checks that the ghost should be close to Pacman, so it should return true.
+I put (9,11) for the ghost coordinate and (9,12) for the Pacman coordinate.
+The second test should return false, because for that I just changed the ghost coordinate to (9,8), so the ghost would not be close enough.

 ---

 ## Ghost Class